From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Introduction

 \section{Introduction}

 One of the foundational questions in machine learning theory is ``When is learning possible?''
 This is the question for necessary and sufficient conditions for learnability.
 Such conditions have been identified for different learning models.
 They can take the form of requiring a certain, often combinatorial, complexity measure to be finite.
-Well known examples of such complexity measures include the VC-dimension for binary classification in the PAC model, the Littlestone dimension for online learning, or different notions of teaching dimensions for teacher-learner interactions.
+Well-known examples of such complexity measures include the VC-dimension for binary classification in the PAC model, the Littlestone dimension for online learning, and different notions of teaching dimensions for teacher-learner interactions.

 We consider a question that is slightly different from, but arguably just as important as the one above.
 Namely, we ask ``Can we decide whether learning is possible?''
 At first glance, the ability to answer the first question might also seem to allow to resolve this second one.
 If, e.g., you know a complexity measure whose finiteness is equivalent to learnability, that gives you a criterion to decide learnability.
 However, whether this is indeed a satisfactory criterion strongly depends on the exact meaning of ``decide'' in the second question.